Search:

 The annual Summer Safety Camp sponsored by the Injury Free Coalition For Kids-Atlanta at Hughes Spalding Children’s Hospital was a great success this year.
 This year we partnered with the Frank Ski Kids Foundation to provide Metropolitan Atlanta area children with important health and safety information.
 The Summer Safety Camp was featured during a live broadcast of the Frank Ski Morning Show on WVEE, V103-FM, from Greenbriar Mall's - Magic Johnson Movie Theatre Tuesday morning, June 10.
 The camp offered fun and informative activities on topics ranging from bicycle, fire and home safety, violence prevention, pedestrian safety, and occupant safety. [more]

-July 2003 - Injury Free Coalition for Kids of Worcester, MA
+July 2003 - Injury Free Coalition for Kids of Seattle

 Injury Free - Seattle visits Odessa Brown Children's Clinic Health Fair